Parts of Car Interior and Their Functions Explained

 Passenger and driver seats are both equipped with seatbelts in the car interior.

-The driver’s seat is located in the front of the vehicle, and the passenger seat is on the driver’s right side, where the passenger car sits.
+The driver’s seat is in the front of the vehicle, and the passenger seat is on the driver’s right side where the passenger car sits.

 While driving, you should always wear your seat belt to help keep you safe from harm in an accident or a sudden stop.

-The seat belt is one of the most important parts of a car interior that one should not take lightly, as it provides safety to drivers and passengers while hitting the road.
+The seat belt is one of the most important parts of a car interior and should not be taken lightly, as it provides safety to drivers and passengers while on the road.

 Leave a Reply